Strong, Temperature-Dependent Spin-Orbit Torques in Heavy Fermion YbAl$_3$

+A comparison between the temperature dependence of the integrated spectral weight measured by ARPES and the spin torque conductivity measured by ST-FMR for the 6.7 nm YbAl$_3$ sample, $\sigma_{\parallel,AD}$, is shown in Fig.~\ref{fig3}.
+Both quantities increase with decreasing temperature with approximately a log$\frac{T_{0}}{T}$ scaling.
+The measured enhancement in the integrated spectral weight ranges between a factor of approximately 2 and 4 depending on the integration window and the background subtraction (see section VII in the supplementary information), very similar to the factor of 3 enhancement observed in $\sigma_{\parallel,AD}$.

-The dramatic logarithmic temperature dependence for the antidamping spin-orbit-torque conductivity, an enhancement of $\sigma_{\parallel,AD}$ by approximately a factor of 4.5 compared to the room temperature value, is quite unusual.
-In heavy metals, the spin-orbit torque varies at most about 10\% from room to cryogenic temperatures \cite{qiu2014angular, ou2016origin}.
+The logarithmic temperature dependence for the antidamping spin-orbit-torque conductivity of YbAl$_3$, an enhancement of $\sigma_{\parallel,AD}$ by at least a factor of 3 compared to the room temperature value, is quite unusual.
+In $d$-electron heavy metals, the spin-orbit torque varies at most about 10\% from room to cryogenic temperatures \cite{qiu2014angular, ou2016origin}.
 As far as we are aware, the only strong temperature dependencies observed previously for $\sigma_{\parallel,AD}$ in spin-orbit-torque metals are in ferromagnetic alloys, which can exhibit approximately a factor of 4 enhancement near their Curie temperature due to scattering from magnetic fluctuations \cite{ou2018strong} and in high-resistivity SrRuO$_{3}$\, which shows a factor of 8 enhancement with decreasing temperature associated with the variation in carrier lifetime in the bad-metal regime \cite{ou2019exceptionally, Tanaka2008}.
-Neither of these mechanisms is applicable to YbAl$_{3}$, since it does not undergo a magnetic phase transition and it has a low resistivity ($< 50$ $\mu\Omega$-cm, see Fig.~1a) over the entire temperature range we consider.
-The maximum values of $\sigma_{\parallel,AD}$ for YbAl$_{3}$ near $T^*$, $(9.4 \pm 1.0)\times10^{5} \frac{\hbar}{2e} \Omega^{-1}$ m$^{-1}$, is strikingly large -- larger than reported for any heavy metal.
-It is surpassed in the literature only by topological insulators such as (Bi$_{0.5}$Sb$_{0.5}$)$_2$Te$_3$ and Bi$_{0.9}$Sb$_{0.1}$ \cite{fan2014magnetization,khang2018conductive}.
+Neither of these mechanisms is applicable to YbAl$_{3}$, since it does not undergo a magnetic phase transition and it has a low resistivity ($< 50$ $\mu\Omega$-cm, see Fig.~1(c)) over the entire temperature range we consider.

-We have verified these results independently by using MOKE to measure the current-induced magnetization tilt in YbAl$_{3}$/Fe samples.
-The temperature stability of the optical cryostat limits our MOKE results to below 77 K, but in this range the MOKE results confirm the very large values of antidamping spin-orbit torque conductivity (see Supplementary Information).

-A comparison between the temperature dependence of the integrated spectral weight measured by ARPES and the spin torque conductivity $\sigma_{\parallel,AD}$ is shown in Fig.\ref{fig3}.
-Both quantities increase with decreasing temperature with approximately a log$\frac{T_{0}}{T}$ scaling between room temperature and the coherence temperature, $T^{*}$ = 37 K. Below this temperature, both quantities saturate.
-The measured enhancement in the integrated spectral weight ranges between a factor of approximately 2 and 4 depending on the integration window and the background subtraction (see Supplementary Information).
-The factor of 4.5 enhancement in the spin torque conductivity is quite comparable, considering that the contribution to $\sigma_{\parallel,AD}$ from different electronic bands will depend on factors like Berry curvature as well as spectral weight.